 - low maintenance

-Ultrasonic extraction stands out as a green extraction method, that allows to accelerate the extraction procedure significantly whilst requiring only less energy than other conventional extraction methods (i.e. supercritical CO2, Soxhlet etc.).
-Other advantages linked with the use of ultrasonic extraction are easy handling of the ultrasonic extractor, rapid process, no chemical waste, high yield, eco-friendly, enhanced quality due to mild processing conditions and the prevention of thermal degradation.
+Ultrasonic terpene extraction stands out as a green extraction method, that allows to accelerate the terpene extraction procedure significantly whilst requiring less energy than other conventional extraction methods (i.e. supercritical CO2, Soxhlet etc.).
+Other advantages linked with the use of ultrasonic extraction of terpenes are easy handling of the ultrasonic extractor, rapid process, no chemical waste, high yield, eco-friendly, enhanced quality due to mild processing conditions and the prevention of thermal degradation.

-The table below gives you an indication which ultrasonic device might be the most suitable for your process requirements.
+The table below gives you an indication which ultrasonic device might be the most suitable for your terpene extraction requirements.

 |Batch Volume||Flow Rate||Recommended Devices|